Simplexity-Development/Scythe/README.md

 * `scythe.use.replant` : Allows a player to auto-replant crops using scythe functionality
 * `scythe.toggle` : Allows the player to toggle the feature for themselves using the /scythe toggle command.
 * `scythe.reload` : Allows the player to reload the configuration using the /scythe reload command.
+* `scythe.item` : Allows the player to obtain a scythe item created in the config
+* `scythe.item.others` : Allows the player to send a scythe item to another player
+* `scythe.bypass.cooldown` : Allows the player to bypass the configured command cooldown for the scythe item command

 ## Config